Convex-Dev/payment-pointers/README.md

 - Creation of shares, using the current fungible token implementation where a one time fee occurs when a revenue stream is created
 - Transfer of shares, recurring to some extent, albeit not expected to happen often

-Computation complexity has been exactly measured using the [Convex Lisp Runner](https://github.com/Convex-Dev/convex.cljc/tree/main/project/run), without any further optimization:
+Computation complexity has been measured using the [Convex Lisp Runner](https://github.com/Convex-Dev/convex.cljc/tree/main/project/run). without any further optimization.
+It is important emphasizing this analysis is meant to be conservative and pessimistic.
+Foreseen optimizations regarding the implementation of shares, implemented in the context of this grant, will most likely result in cost being diminished by an order of a magnitiude.

 ```
 Shares creation = 156,020 compute units